 Doctoral candidates are personally responsible for the distribution of the printed copies.
 The University’s internal mail is available for distribution within the University (please use separate packages for each recipient, write the addresses on the packages and deliver them to the porter of one of the university buildings).

-If you are having your dissertation printed by another printing house, they will submit six (+1) copies known as legal deposits to the National Library of Finland.
-Distributing the rest of the copies is your responsibility, same as sending an accessible PDF version of your dissertation to the library (e-thesis@helsinki.fi) at the latest 10 days before your public defense.
-Please check more information on accessibility.
+If you are having your thesis printed by another printing house, the printing house will send the 6-7 copies to the library.
+You are to send the online display pdf-version of your thesis to the library in accessible form (e-thesis@helsinki.fi) at the latest 10 days before your public defense.

 The number and distribution of dissertations to be distributed in printed form remains the same regardless of whether doctoral candidates publish their dissertations in the University’s open digital repository.